 The consumption of essential oils (EOs) in general is controversial.
 Aromatherapists often advise against the use of EOs internally based on their concern that lay people may not be educated enough to use EOs safely.
 But the National Association for Holistic Aromatherapy officially says, “…essential oils may be applied on the skin, inhaled, diffused or taken internally.
 Each of these methods have safety issues which need to be considered.” (source) Robert Tisserand condones the internal use of 1 to 2 drops of essential oil used daily for medicinal or culinary purposes. (source) Certainly when in doubt, err on the side of safety, and consider the use of each essential oil individually.
+Seek medical help when in doubt.
 This article does not support the internal use of all essential oils.
 Regarding use with children, please consult your trusted holistic practitioner or aromatherapist.

 To use externally for immune boosting, tea tree oil can be diluted with a carrier oil, such as castor oil (find it here), and applied to the bottom of one’s feet:

 - Combine 1 to 2 drops of TTO with 1/2 teaspoon castor oil.
 Rub into the bottoms of feet.
 Optionally, pull on wool socks, and rest or sleep.
 See and download a more complete dilution chart here.
 Exact dilution depends on the patient, their age and their health circumstances.